CorySimon/pyIAST/docs/index.rst

 The units for pressure and loading in both DataFrames must be consistent; loading of gas must be in a molar quantity for IAST to apply (e.g. mmol/g or mmol/cm\ :superscript:`3`). pyIAST will then work with these units throughout.

-To load data into a Pandas DataFrame that is not `CSV`, see the `documentation for Pandas <http://pandas.pydata.org/>`_.
+To load data into a Pandas DataFrame that is not in the `CSV` format, see the `documentation for Pandas <http://pandas.pydata.org/>`_.
 Pandas is generally a very useful tool for manipulating data.
-See `10 Minutes to pandas <http://pandas.pydata.org/pandas-docs/stable/10min.html>`_.
+See the `10 Minutes to pandas <http://pandas.pydata.org/pandas-docs/stable/10min.html>`_ tutorial.

 -----------------------------------------
 Construct pure-component isotherm objects